 On March 15, 2019, Tropical Cyclone Idai slammed into central Mozambique as a Category 3 storm.
 After lingering in the Mozambique channel for six days, Idai made landfall near Beira, Mozambique, and tracked inland towards Malawi and Zimbabwe.
 The storm brought severe wind and flooding to these regions, with extensive damage caused to homes, schools, health facilities and infrastructure.
 Nearly three million people have been affected by the storm.

 While media attention moved away from the devastated communities, survivors still face dire circumstances.
 This post-disaster region is a highly complex and challenging environment for both survivors and aid workers.
 The Mozambique government referred to this event as a “humanitarian disaster of great proportion” and requested international support for affected communities.
-Given the complexity of the situation, our data collection during remote assessments indicated that we would be more effective performing recovery activities.
+Given the complexity of the situation, our data collection and discussions with the local government and partners during assessments confirmed we would be most effective performing recovery work.

-Based on extensive discussions with local contacts to gain clarity around key challenges and determine how we can best support recovery efforts, we have identified two primary schools in rural communities in the Nhamatanda District, which have yet to receive aid after the cyclone and will commence work in late August.
+Based on extensive discussions with local contacts to gain clarity around key challenges and determine how we can best support recovery efforts, we have identified two primary schools in rural communities in the Nhamatanda District, which have yet to receive aid after the cyclone.

 Nhamatanda is a town in the Sofala Province of Mozambique.
 It lies along the Beira Corridor between Harare in Zimbabwe and Beira, Mozambique’s second-largest city.
 This area suffered extensive damage from Cyclone Idai in March 2019, with numerous schools impacted by severe flooding and wind.
 Each of the primary schools identified educates between 400-600 students.
 The schools teach grades 1-7, split between morning and afternoon class sessions and with classrooms being devastated during the cyclone, our teams will work to construct four or five classrooms and an office at each school.